For the next Research Excellence Framework (REF) process there is a policy on open access.

 3 step process to compliance with the policy

-My journal article or conference paper (published as part of a journal) has been accepted for publication and I want to make it eligible for the next REF process:
+My journal article or conference contribution (published with an ISSN) has been accepted for publication and I want to make it eligible for the next REF process:

 What should I do?

 Deposit the accepted, peer-reviewed version of your paper.
 This is the version that has not had any publisher copy-editing but incorporates any changes following peer-review.

 As soon as possible, but no later than three months after the date of acceptance.

 Please email publications at warwick dot ac dot uk.

 Once you’ve deposited your article into WRAP it will be made open access in accordance with any publisher policy and the team will contact you if there is anything else we need from you to ensure compliance.

 The HEFCE policy asks for the author’s accepted and final peer-reviewed text (which may otherwise be known as the ‘author manuscript’ or ‘final author version’ or ‘post-print’).

 This is the last ‘author owned’ version before the publisher begins copy-editing and additional added value services.
 As shown in the diagram it is the version that incorporates all of the changes after peer review and is formally accepted by the journal.